How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 • Fertilize your plumeria monthly during the growing season with a balanced fertilizer.

-• Plumeria like full sun, so make sure they get at least 6 hours of sunlight a day.
-However, be careful not to over-expose them to the sun, as this can cause leaf scorch.
+• Plumeria like full sun, so they get at least 6 hours of sunlight daily.
+However, be careful not to over-expose them to the sun, which can cause leaf scorch.

 • Prune your plumeria regularly to encourage new growth.